 Overlooking the square outside LSE’s Centre Building, Spectra by artist Tod Hanson is a five-storey-high mural in the centre of campus.
-Marking LSE’s 125th anniversary in 2020, the mural has been supported by a gift from an alumnus, who hopes it will inspire current and future generations.
+Commissioned to mark LSE’s 125th anniversary in 2020, the mural has been supported by a gift from an alumnus, who hopes it will inspire current and future generations.

 Created by artist Tod Hanson, the starting point for Spectra is the Booth Poverty Map, which has been inscribed into UNESCO’s Memory of the World Register.
 The section of map the artwork focuses on depicts the area of London which our campus now occupies: we see the green of Lincoln’s Inn Fields at the top, and the organic arc of the Thames in the lower section.
 In an approximation of a centre point, a red square denotes the Centre Building.